bseltz-cohesity/scripts/sql/restoreSQLv2/README.md

 ## Point in Time Recovery

-If you want to replay the logs to the very latest available point in time, use the **-latest** parameter.
+By default, the last available log backup is point in time is selected.
+For databases with no log backups, the last full/incremental backup is selected.

-Or, if you want to replay logs to a specific point in time, use the **-logTime** parameter and specify a date and time in military format like so:
+If you want to replay logs to a specific point in time, use the **-logTime** parameter and specify a date and time in military format like so:

 ```powershell
 -logTime '2019-01-20 23:47:02'
 ```

-Or, if you want to ensure that you restore the very latest logs (to the millisecond) then use the **-noStop** parameter.
+For databases with no log backups, the full/incremental backup that occured at or before -logTime will be selected.

-Note that when the -logTime parameter is used with databases where no log backups exist, the full/incremental backup that occured at or before the specified log time will be used.
+If you want to ensure that you restore the very latest logs (to the millisecond) then use the **-noStop** parameter.